Wolf Hour: Plot

 Bob Oz works as a detective in the homicide division of the Minneapolis Police Department.
 He investigates the attempted murder of an arm's dealer.
 The police suspect Tomas Gomez, a man associated with several killings related to the drug trade.
 Oz struggles with alcohol abuse, precipitated by the death of his young daughter several years ago and the recent estrangement from his wife.
 Following bad behavior, the Superintendent of Police suspends Oz from duty; however, Oz continues to investigate the case.
 He interviews, and eventually befriends, a taxidermist, who knew Gomez after preparing a cat for him.
 Several murders ensue, including of a businessman, a crooked cop, and a gang leader.
 Oz discovers that Gomez killed the taxidermist's family accidentally in the cross fire of gang warfare.
 The taxidermist had murdered Gomez for revenge, along with others connected to the killing.
 To avoid detection, the taxidermist flayed Gomez's face and hands to create a mask and gloves, appearing as a Latino man and throwing off the cops.
 In a final confrontation with Oz, the taxidermist commits suicide.
 Years later, in 2022, a Norwegian writer travels to Minneapolis to research a book about the murders.

+Audiobook

+The audiobook edition of Wolf Hour, narrated by Euan Morton, was published by Random House Audio on February 3, 2026.
+The production received the Kirkus Earphones Award in the Thriller & Suspense category.